everydeveloper/php-course/responses/05-loops.md

 ```

 If it worked, you should see a list of products and their values.
-When you are finished with this section, push your file to github:
+When you are finished with this section, push your file to GitHub:
 ```
 git add index.php
 git commit -m"add foreach loop"